TWO BRISTOL ARTISTS

 Sarah Guppy in a permanent Artwork.

-Stewy will paint a 15m portrait of Sarah on the East facing wall Gardiner Energy Management.
-Mckellar will install 15 stainless steel mirrors on the South facing wall of the Clayton Hotel.
+Stewy will paint a 15m portrait of Sarah on the East facing wall of Everard square.
+Mckellar will install 15 stainless steel mirrors on the South facing wall.

 Each mirror will have a section of Guppy's portrait painted on it's surface.
 They will be ingeniously arranged and angled to reflect sunlight and create a projection of her full portrait onto the street below.